ThinkR-open/isc-proposal/proposal_neo4j.md

   - Blogposts on the Neo4J blog
   - Conference talks & meetup
   - “Using Neo4J from R” book
-  - Article proposals on various journals
+  - Article proposals on R and sofware engineering journals (R Journals)
   - Online Webinars / videos

 ## Footnotes